Techievena/lexc2dix/README.md

 The lexc2dix module is expected to function as follows:

 - [x] Parses over the lexc files.
+- [x] Stores them in form of python dictionaries.
-- [x] Generates the dictionary files.
+- [x] Generates the monolingual dictionary files.

 CONTRIBUTION
 ------------